 The Power of Music Licensing

-Here’s a breakdown of how music licensing works across different types of media and the types of music that work well for each.
+Here is how licensing works across different media categories and the types of music that tend to succeed in each environment.

 Music Licensing for Film

-- Trailer Music: Big, dramatic pieces that build excitement and tension.
+- Trailer Music: Big, dramatic pieces that build rising tension and emotional gravity.
+These tracks often escalate from soft intros into explosive climaxes.

 - Documentaries